LightspeedBalls/odin-recipes/README.md

-# odin-recipes
+# Recipe Website

-A basic recipe website built for The Odin Project.
-It focuses on HTML skills and serves as a foundation for future CSS styling.
-Includes an index page with links to recipes.
-Minimalist design with plans for future CSS enhancements.
+This is a basic recipe website project created as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+The goal of this project is to practice HTML by building a simple recipe website.

+## Project Overview

+The project consists of a main index page that serves as the homepage for the recipe website.
+The index page will contain links to several recipes.
+The focus of this project is on HTML markup and structure, so the website will not have any styling or CSS applied at this stage.

+## Roadmap

+In the future, we will revisit this project to style it using CSS and enhance the overall look and feel of the recipe website.